-Evaluation is always good in any field right!
-In the case of machine learning, it is best the practice.
-In this post, I will almost cover all the popular as well as common metrics used for machine learning.
+Evaluation is always good in any field, right?
+In the case of machine learning, it is best practice.
+In this post, we will almost cover all the popular as well as common metrics used for machine learning.

 There are 4 terms you should keep in mind:

 - True Positives: It is the case where we predicted Yes and the real output was also yes.

 - True Negatives: It is the case where we predicted No and the real output was also No.

 - False Positives: It is the case where we predicted Yes but it was actually No.